 It is for this reason that I appreciated an email from a friend as this article was coming to completion.
 She had just returned from shopping with her 4-year-old son Paul and described his “look of complete fascination” as he walked through a “winter wonderland” to sit on Santa’s lap.
 Later that evening, after they had said their night prayers, she asked her son what he thought about his experience with Santa.

 “I felt like I was in the arms of God and was going to die,” Paul said.

 “No, I was courage (sic) because I knew I was going to heaven.”

 Gladdening the Heart of Childhood

-Children therefore are able to see God when He is aptly symbolized in things that surround them, even Santa Claus.
+Children therefore are able to see God when He is aptly symbolised in things that surround them, even Santa Claus.
 It is very likely that Virginia felt something similar to Paul when she sat on Santa’s lap.
-We can therefore understand how crushed she was to hear rumors he did not exist.
+We can therefore understand how crushed she was to hear rumours he did not exist.
 Saying there is no Santa was the equivalent of telling her there was no “love, generosity and devotion.”
 It was to strip away the “imaginary envelope” and the “magnificent hidden truth” it contained.